mistrello96/ctns/README.md

 from Windows CMD/Power Shell.

-Remember to specify a folder for the network dumps.
+Remember to specify a folder for the network dumps if needed.
 Note that if any previous dumps is found the selected folder, it will be overwritten.

 You can alternatively clone the repo, navigate to the ctns/ctns folder and run